darrenshk14/darrenshk14/README.md

 - 📫 How to reach me **darrenshk14@gmail.com**

-- ⚡Funfact I really bad at Val😑
+- ⚡Funfact I really bad at Val 😑

 - 💖 I like a **short girl 🥶**